SeanCCarter/SoftSysDebonairDaffodils/README.md

 ## About Sketch-a-Sketch

-We aim to bring some of the basic fucntionality of MS Paint to the world of Linux.
+We aim to bring some of the basic functionality of MS Paint to the world of Linux.
 The most essential features are the ability to open a blank image, add shapes of various colors to it, and then save the image again.
-We used this project as an oportunity to explore the fascinating world of low-level graphics in C.
+We used this project as an opportunity to explore the fascinating world of low-level graphics in C.

 To learn more about how and why we did it, visit the [project website](https://seanccarter.github.io/SoftSysDebonairDaffodils/).